Skip to content

 Perranporth

-Dog friendly beach all year round, however dogs must be kept on a short lead on the main beach from 10 a.m. – 5 p.m. throughout July and August.
-The Watering Hole, Seiners Arms, and the garden at The Waterfront are all dog friendly beachside pubs with fantastic views of Perranporth.
+The beach is dog friendly all year round however, dogs must be kept on a short lead on the main beach from 10 a.m. – 5 p.m. throughout July and August.

 Porth Beach, Newquay